 Having shared the early stages of my romance with awareness in Part 1, this tale becomes more fun.

-I was fairly content with the progress I’d made finding a comfort zone to retreat to, a world of new learning and curiosities.
-I hadn’t conquered the anxiety nor faced the issues of the family, but I reasoned that those changes would come in time.
+At some point I was fairly content with the progress I’d made, finding a comfort in new learning and curiosities.
+I hadn’t conquered the anxiety nor faced issues in the family, but reasoned that if I drew back those changes would come in time.
 It had felt indulgent to take the time for myself, so I quit therapy.

-Naturally, having taken the weight back onto my own shoulders before quite ready, I wobbled.
-I got caught up in distressing arguments again, struggled with my health again, and began to lose faith in the tools and tricks I’d amassed.
+Naturally, having taken the weight back onto my own shoulders, I began to wobble again.
+I got caught up in distressing arguments, struggled with health, began to lose faith in the tools and tricks I’d amassed.

 Until one day, shoe shopping.

-It isn’t that I’d been unconscious, or in an auto-pilot state, but that a quality of mind so vividly different from anything I’d encountered before, came forward.
-Far from the spiritual experiences I’d had before – quite dramatic visions and insights that characterized my later teen years and indeed changed the course of my life before – this assertion was non-intrusive – like happening upon the sky.
+It wasn’t that I’d been unconscious, or in an auto-pilot state, but that a quality of mind so vividly different from anything I’d encountered before, had come forward.
+Far from any spiritual experiences I’d had before (stories – dramatic visions and insights that characterized my teen years (stories for another day) – this assertion was non-intrusive – like happening upon the sky.

-Noticing that there was no thinking did then bring the thinking back – but that thinking didn’t lessen the ‘new’ awareness.
+Noticing no thinking did then bring the thinking back – but without lessening the awareness.